ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 - Supply voltage variations (±5% nominal)
 - Mechanical vibration or shock

-ADEV and MTIE **should** be measured at temperature extremes to confirm thermal stability and compensation effectiveness.
+ADEV and MTIE **should** be measured at temperature extremes to confirm thermal stability and compensation effectiveness.  << This assumes that  problems can only occur at the upper and lower extremes, which is not always true. >>

 ---